WordPress Website Maintenance ?

 - Analytics.
 Simply log into Google Analytics and review trends, referral paths, and user-flow data.
 Analyze how to use google analytics to improve your site.

-📖 Related Read – 33 Best Free WordPress Security Plugins in 2018 [Updated List]
+?
+Related Read – 33 Best Free WordPress Security Plugins [Updated List]

 - Change passwords. – Use strong passwords that are too hard to guess.
 If you have a very common password, change now.
 Also, make other users change their passwords as well for security reasons, as weak passwords is one of the most common reasons for websites getting hacked.